 - named in the IAM Strategy 300 2020 as a world-leading IP strategist (This unique guide is an annual publication listing individuals that have shown to possess world-class skills in the development and roll-out of strategies that maximise the value of patents, copyright, trade marks and other IP rights.
 Only those nominated multiple times by different parties as outstanding IP strategists are listed in the IAM Strategy 300.
 Those who appear on the list, which is limited to 300 individuals worldwide, are regarded as ‘best in class'.
 Mark has been named in the IAM Strategy 300 every year since 2016.)

-- highlighted in the IAM Patent 1000 2019 as 'enhancing the transactional prowess of the firm'
+- highlighted in the 2019 and 2020 IAM Patent 1000 as 'enhancing the transactional prowess of the firm'

 - BA, University of Canterbury (1994)